 The registered provider and person in charge had systems to keep the residents in the centre safe.
 The inspector reviewed a sample of incidents and accidents occurring in the designated centre and there was evidence that incidents were appropriately managed and responded to.
-The residents were observed to appear content in their home and spoke positively about living in the designated centre.
+The residents were observed to appear content and relaxed in their home.